dprothero/dpro-npm-license-checker/README.md

 ```

 It will create a file named `dependencies.csv` that you can import into a Google sheet or use however you need.

+> Make sure you have installed all of your dependencies before running this command (e.g. `npm install` or `yarn install`).
+It won't be able to find the dependency licenses, otherwise.